An A-Z expat guide for internationals relocating and living in Israel.

 You can expect to be kept waiting for a doctor's or dentist appointment unless you are seeing them at their private clinics.

 It is preferable not to call someone at their home between 2pm and 4pm if you know they are not at work.
-In the old days, 2pm - 4pm, was siesta time, and some people still use this for their afternoon naps.
+In the old days, 2pm - 4pm, was siesta time when shops closed for the afternoon.
+Some people still use this for their afternoon naps.
 It is acceptable to call someone at their home from 7am up till 10pm, unless they are elderly.
-Religiously observant Jews will not speak on the phone on the Sabbath (Friday evening/Saturday evening) or on Jewish high holy days (from sunset to sunset the following day).
+Religiously observant Jews will not speak on the phone on the Sabbath (Friday evening to Saturday evening) or on Jewish high holy days (from sunset to sunset the following day).

 Government offices have specific hours.
 Best to call before you go.